11968-ship-it/holbertonschool-hbnb/part1/README.md

   * entity creation rules
 * The Persistence Layer handles the actual write operation and returns storage results.

+**Conclusion**

+This sequence shows how a user registration request moves through the system.
+It ensures proper validation, enforces business rules like email uniqueness and password security, and clearly defines the interaction between the API, business logic, and persistence layers.

 ### 2) Place Creation
 This section explains how a Place is created in the HBnB application.